 NOTE 2: The use of the option tag 'precondition', as specified in [RFC3312], and the option tag '100rel', as specified in [RFC3262], is not defined for the POC-1 reference point.

-When NAT traversal is supported by the PoC Client and when the PoC Client is behind NAT generation of SIP requests is done as specified in this subclause and as specified in [sip-outbound].
+When NAT traversal is supported by the PoC Client and when the PoC Client is behind NAT generation of SIP requests is done as specified in this subclause and as specified in [RFC5626].